denten-books/plain-text/sample.md

 ### 3.6 Smart Contracts (A Legal Interlude)

-Exposing the document--object model governing the production of text through contemporary reading and writing devices gives the question of surface and depth yet another connotation.
+Exposing the document--object model that governs the production of text through contemporary reading and writing devices gives the question of surface and depth yet another connotation.
 What lies beneath the text?
 We are accustomed to thinking about document structure metaphorically and answer in accord: meaning,